West Texas Toxic Exposure Lawyer

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Toxic Exposure accidents in West Texas frequently occur along major corridors including I-20, I-10, US-385, SH-191 (between Midland and Odessa).
+Toxic Exposure cases in West Texas frequently arise along major corridors including I-20, I-10, US-385, SH-191 (between Midland and Odessa).
 West Texas encompasses a vast region including Midland, Odessa, El Paso, and surrounding communities, with a combined population of over 1.5 million residents

 Understanding Toxic Exposure Cases